Oriented matroids from type $\mathbb{A}$ cluster categories: Background

 In this paper, it will be useful to restrict an oriented matroid to a subset.

-\begin{proposition}[{\cite[Proposition~3.3.1, pp.133-4]{blswz}}] Let $\mathcal{M}$ be an oriented matroid on a ground set $E$ with set of signed circuits $\mathcal{C}$ and let $V$ be a subset of $E$.
+\begin{proposition}[{\cite[Proposition~3.3.1, pp.133--4]{blswz}}] Let $\mathcal{M}$ be an oriented matroid on a ground set $E$ with set of signed circuits $\mathcal{C}$ and let $V$ be a subset of $E$.
 Then $\mathcal{C}(V) := \{C \in \mathcal{C} \st \underline{C} \subseteq V\}$, the set of circuits of $\mathcal{M}$ contained in $V$, is the set of signed circuits of an oriented matroid on $V$.
 We call this oriented matroid the \emph{restriction} of $\mathcal{M}$ to $V$, and denote it by $\mathcal{M}(V)$.

 Let $\chi \colon E^{r} \to \{-1, 0, +1\}$ be the chirotope of $\mathcal{M}$.
-If $\mathcal{M}(V)$ also has rank $r$, then its chirotope is $\chi|_{V}$. \end{proposition}
+If $\mathcal{M}(V)$ also has rank $r$, then its chirotope is $\chi|_{V^r}$. \end{proposition}

 For every oriented matroid $\mathcal{M}$ on a set $E$, there is a dual oriented matroid $\mathcal{M}^{\ast}$ on $E$ \cite[Proposition~3.4.1]{blswz}.
+The (unsigned) circuits of $\mathcal{M}^{\ast}$ are the subsets $Y \subseteq E$ which are inclusion-minimal with respect to the property that $|Y \cap X| \neq 1$ for all circuits $X$ of~$\mathcal{M}$.
 The circuits of $\mathcal{M}^{\ast}$ are known as the \emph{cocircuits} of~$\mathcal{M}$.
+Lemma~\ref{lem:chi->cocirc}, which we will see later, tells us how the signatures of the cocircuits can be derived from the chirotope.

-The set of cocircuits of $\mathcal{M}$ is denoted~$\mathcal{C}^{\ast}$.
-If $\mathcal{M}$ is realisable, then cocircuits of $\mathcal{M}$ correspond to hyperplanes, with one half of the cocircuit lying on one side of the hyperplane, the other half lying on the other \cite[p.116]{blswz}, and the complement of the cocircuit lying in the hyperplane.
+If $\mathcal{M}$ is realisable, then linear hyperplanes give cocircuits of $\mathcal{M}$: one half of the cocircuit is the subset of $E$ lying on one side of the hyperplane, the other half is the subset lying on the other \cite[p.116]{blswz}, and the complement of the cocircuit is the subset lying in the hyperplane.

 \begin{definition}[{\cite[p.377]{blswz}}] A signed circuit $X$ is \emph{positive} if $\underline{X} = X^{+}$.
 An oriented matroid $\mathcal{M}$ is \emph{acyclic} if it does not have a positive circuit.